bsv-blockchain/go-safe-conversion/.github/SUPPORT.md

 <br/>

-Thanks for your interest and support — we’re here to help, and we appreciate your contributions. 🚀
+Thanks for your interest and support - we're here to help, and we appreciate your contributions. 🚀